Camp Lejeune Water Contamination Lawyers

 For years, the federal government denied responsibility for the high rate of serious illnesses experienced by people who lived and worked at Camp Lejeune from the 1950s to the 1980s.
 The effects of the toxic exposure are still felt to this day, with veterans and former residents and employees at Camp Lejeune being diagnosed with cancer, Parkinson’s disease, and other diseases decades after the fact.

-The Camp Lejeune Justice Act is poised to pass the U.S. Senate.
+UPDATE: The Camp Lejeune Justice Act has been signed into law as part of the Honoring Our PACT Act.
 This legislation will circumvent unacceptable legal loopholes in North Carolina and provide individuals and families affected by the Camp Lejeune water contamination with long-overdue recourse for seeking justice.